nathanreyes/v-calendar/docs/datepicker.md

 # Date Picker

 `v-date-picker` is a powerful date picker delivered with `v-calendar`.
 It is simply a wrapper for `v-calendar` so it comes with a lot of flexibility out of the box.
-For example, it can accept all props supported by `v-calendar` and emits all of the same events.
+For example, it accepts all props supported by `v-calendar` and emits all of the same events.

 Also, it uses [customizable](#customize-attributes) attributes under the hood to represent selected dates.
 For example, you could change the date selection from a highlight to dots if that makes more sense for your application.